-The proposed development is considered to have a non-significant impact on the Statutory Status of the site in terms of the SAC habitats listed as Qualifying Interests.
+The proposed development is considered to have a non-significant impact on the Statutory Status of the site in terms of the SAC habitats.

 The proposed development is considered to have potential to pose a significant adverse effect on the Statutory Status of the site in terms of the SPA, further details are outlined in Sections 6.5 and 7.5.